aidanmorgan/aus_suburb_kml/README.md

 Help/Changes
 ============

-This data comes from the ABS, and I do not take any responsibility for any inaccuracies.
+This data comes from the ABS, and I do not take any responsibility for any inaccuracies, use at your own risk.

+The "Unknown" directory contains suburbs that cannot be automatically determined because the suburb name does not exist according to the Gazetteer or Australia Post suburb reference files.
+If you know where one of them should go, please feel free to put it into the right subdirectory and send me a pull request (please try to keep to the naming convention followed).